 Can you make these on the stove top?
 Yes!
-Sometimes I’ll make them on the stove top in a cast iron pan or large stainless steel skillet.
+Sometimes I’ll make them on the stove top in a cast iron pan (affiliate link) or large stainless steel skillet.
 To do this make sure you have enough oil coating the bottom of the pan to avoid skipping and ensuring a nice brown color.
-I usually cook them on medium for about two to four minutes per side.
+I cook them on medium for about two to four minutes per side.

 This recipe was inspired by Cook It Real Good’s Zucchini and Corn Fritters.

 - 1 medium zucchini 250 g or ½ pound